mmcphillips/Model-Match-Assignment/README.md

 # Model-Match-Assignment
-A book finder and management application
+A book finder and management command line interface.

 # Setup:
 1. From root directory, install dependencies